EventideMiles/eventide-speech-mannerisms/README.md

 -   **Flexible Formatting:** The module's validation allows for common separators (like spaces, commas, periods, and hyphens) between the letters of the mannerism.
 For example, if the mannerism is "hmmm", the message could contain "h-m-m-m" or "h.m.m.m." and still be valid.
 -   **Easy Configuration:** A simple dialog allows you to set, change, or clear an actor's mannerism.
 -   **Simple Macro API:** A global API is provided to easily open the configuration dialog.
+-   **Translations:** The module can be translated into any language: submit a PR or contact me on discord.

 ## Installation